victong2/sql-practice/README.md

 docker-compose up -d
 ```

-Notes: `docker-compose down` is enough to cleanup everything since there is data volume.
+Notes: `docker-compose down` is enough to cleanup everything since there is data no volume.

 ## Tests

-Connect to adminer to run the query, or use the CLI, or pick any method you prefer.
+Connect to Adminer to run the query, or use the CLI, or pick any method you prefer.
 The query:

 ```sql